• Free shipping on all orders

 As we know from our lemon juice spray above, cats tend to avoid citrus.
 Therefore, a citrus spray can be an effective feline repellent.
 To make a citrus spray, take the peels of lemon, lime, orange, and tangerine.

 Place them in a pot of boiling water and let them sit for 20 minutes.
 Let the mixture cool, then pour it into a spray bottle.
-Another way that you can create the mixture is by mixing two teaspoons of lemon, orange, or lime juice with two pumps of lemon-scented dish soap.
-Not only can this work as a safe cat deterrent, it can keep your home and garden smelling like summer all year round!
+Another way that you can create the mixture is by mixing 2 teaspoons of lemon, orange, or lime juice with two pumps of lemon-scented dish soap.
+Not only can this work as a safe cat deterrent, but it can keep your home and garden smelling like summer all year round!

 orange peel strips

-Image Credit: kisa2014, Shutterstock
+Image by: kisa2014, Shutterstock

 hepper-cat-paw-divider